 Is Now The Time?

-Paylocity may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-Although we have other favorites, we understand the arguments that Paylocity is not a bad business.
-We would expect growth rates to moderate from here, but its revenue growth has been solid, over the last two years.
-And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its very efficient customer acquisition hints at the potential for strong profitability.
+When considering Paylocity, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
+We think Paylocity is a solid business.
+We would expect growth rates to moderate from here, but its revenue growth has been strong, over the last two years.
+And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its very efficient customer acquisition hints at the potential for strong profitability, and its bountiful generation of free cash flow empowers it to invest in growth initiatives.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.